jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 ## Scheduled Refresh Control

-Each playlist has a **"Refresh on scheduled tasks"** setting that controls whether it participates in the scheduled refresh tasks:

-- **Per-Playlist Setting**: Enable/disable scheduled refresh for individual playlists
-- **Global Default**: Set the default behavior for new playlists in Settings (defaults to `false`)
-- **Backward Compatibility**: Existing playlists default to `true` (continue participating in scheduled tasks)

 Perfect for randomized playlists:

 - Enable scheduled refresh for randomized playlists to get fresh random order daily/hourly